adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

     nameid 1 1 <string>;        1   1           0           0
     nameid 1 1 S L <string>;    1   1           S           L

-A string is composed of 1-byte ASCII characters enclosed by ASCII double quote characters (`"`).
+A string is composed of UTF-8 characters enclosed by ASCII double quote characters (`"`).
 Newlines embedded within the string are removed from the character sequence to be stored.

-Strings are converted to Unicode for the Windows platform by adding a high byte of 0.
-2-byte Unicode values for the Windows platform may be specified using a special character sequence of a backslash character (`\`) followed by exactly four hexadecimal numbers (of either case) which may not all be zero, e.g. \4e2d.
+Strings are converted to UTF-16 for the Windows platform.
+Unicode values for the Windows platform may also be specified using a special character sequence of a backslash character (`\`) followed by exactly four hexadecimal numbers (of either case) which may not all be zero, e.g. \4e2d.
 The ASCII backslash character must be represented as the sequence \005c or \005C and the ASCII double quote character must be represented as the sequence \0022.

 There is no corresponding conversion to Unicode for the Macintosh platform but character codes in the range 128-255 may be specified using a special character